The Lovely Island of St. John’s, Antigua

 For lunch, perhaps try Pepper Pot, a native dish resembling a thick stew, often with eggplant, spinach, okra, onions, spices, and a variety of meats.
 You will also find a great selection of tropical drinks at most eateries.

 A fun fact is that England’s historical hero, Admiral Horatio Nelson, lived in Antigua for many years.
 Nelson’s Dockyard, rimmed with alluring yachts, is a restored colonial naval station named for him and is a popular place to visit.

 - Jewelry vendors around this area sell “seed” jewelry, made from tamarind and mimosa trees.

 - Tip: Bring home some tasty guava jelly.

-Trivia fact: Crossroads Centre, a drug & alcohol addition rehabilitation center, is located in Antigua, and was founded by guitarist Eric Clapton.
+- Trivia fact: Crossroads Centre, a drug & alcohol addiction rehabilitation center, is located in Antigua, and was founded by guitarist Eric Clapton.

-FYI: It is rumored that Oprah Winfrey, Eric Clapton, Richard Brandson, Timothy Dalton, and Giorgio Armani own houses here.
+- FYI: Rumor has it that Oprah Winfrey, Eric Clapton, Richard Branson, Timothy Dalton, and Giorgio Armani own houses here.
 It is factual that Antigua is one of the best Caribbean islands for celebrity spotting.

 St. John’s Antigua Photo Gallery: